Fusion-Goettingen/XXX/README.md

 # Installation
 ## Installation of the core icp_cpp module
 Install the pip package icp_cpp with `pip install src/icp_cpp`.
-Third party C++ dependencies are installed automatically:
+Third party C++ dependencies are installed automatically and same pip packages may have to be installed manually (sorry for that :/)
-- Eigen
-- Sophus
-- Pybind11
-- oneTBB
-## Installation of python dependencies
-- Numpy
-- Scipy
-- pykitti
-- matplotlib
-- and probably others